ioiein/Parking-free/detector/README.md

-Project for object detection and saving results to json.\
+Project for object detection, drawing boxes, map and saving results to json.\
 Use:\
 pip install -e .\
 detector